anandharidas/anandharidas.github.io/README.md

 ## About Me

 I'm a seasoned technology leader and software engineer based in Bangalore, India, with extensive experience in building scalable systems and leading technical teams.
-Currently working at **Atlassian**, I have a passion for AI, data science, and enterprise technology solutions.
+Currently working at **Atlassian**, I have a passion for AI, distributed systems architecture @ scale, and enterprise technology solutions.

 ## 🚀 Professional Journey